 The zippers are a common theme under the flaws and unfortunately, they do fail sometimes but it is rare.
 Most people who use Teton backpacks don’t have this issue and quite often they break due to user errors.

 The Teton backpacks have a range in sizes from 15-90L.
 The size you choose should depend upon the purpose you wish to use the backpack for.
 The smallest bag is the Anaheim Canvas which is a good looking city daypack and the largest is the 90L take me anywhere Grand 5500.

 It’s important that the pack you’re looking for has the compartments you need.
 Each pack reviewed has a different compartment set up along with a different size capacity.
 Make sure to get both the capacity and the right amount of storage options for your requirements.

 Pretty much all the packs in this review feature multiple compartments with a few more internal pockets too.
 Some have multiple access points as well, so make sure you pay attention to these too.

 As you can see, all Teton backpacks come with a limited lifetime warranty, very handy if you do experience a zipper problem.
-Rest assured if you bg does break or you don’t enjoy it, they’ll be there to help you out.
+Rest assured if your bg does break or you don’t enjoy it, they’ll be there to help you out.

 Here are our top choices from the review.

 The best adventure backpack has to be the Teton Grand 5500.
 Not only does it look exceptionally cool, but it’s also made to carry pretty much everything in all conditions imaginable, comfortably.

 The best allrounder backpack is the Teton Talus 2700.
 This backpack is rugged, durable, and ready for anything.
-It’s the perfect companion on any short adventure, day hike, or a long weekend away.
+It’s the perfect companion on any short adventure, day hike, or long weekend away.